Diophantine approximation on curves: Introduction

 Proving the genuine Hausdorff measure result for convergence for any manifold remained out of reach until recently when the first-named author proved it in \cite{Hussain} for $\DDp\cap \VV_2$ i.e. for $\HH^g$-measure on the parabola under some mild assumptions on the dimension function $g$.
-Nearly at the same time, J.-J. Huang \cite{Huang} proved that $\HH^s(\DDp\cap\CC)=0$ for all non-degenerate planar curves $\CC$ if a certain sum converges.
+Soon after that, J.-J. Huang \cite{Huang} proved that $\HH^s(\DDp\cap\CC)=0$ for all nondegenerate planar curves $\CC$ if a certain sum converges.

 Inhomogeneous Diophantine approximation is the generalisation of the homogeneous Diophantine approximation discussed above and results for the latter settings can be derived from the former settings by considering the inhomogeneous parameter to be zero.
 We refer the reader to \cite{BBV, BHH, HSS} for accounts of inhomogeneous Baker-Schmidt problem.
 In particular, authors of this paper proved the GBSP for hypersurfaces for $\HH^g$-measure upon a mild assumption on $g$, for both homogeneous and inhomogeneous settings with non-monotonic multivariable approximating functions \cite{HSS}.
-However, the results of \cite{HSS} are not applicable to one dimensional curves, for example, planar curves or Veronese curves.
+However, the results of \cite{HSS} are not applicable to the one dimensional curves, for example, planar curves or Veronese curves.

-The aim of this paper is to contribute in making some advances on the GBSP on non-degenerate curves in a reasonable generality.
+The aim of this paper is to contribute in making some advances on the GBSP on nondegenerate curves in a reasonable generality.
 We emphasize on the case of Veronese curves, especially the parabola.
 In Section~\ref{rempc} we discuss planar curves.